mitre/ptmatch/README.md

     -heartOP - The URL of the HEART compliant OpenID Connect Provider -heartClientID - The client identifier for this system as registered at the OpenID Connect Provider

+Note: The test harness is not able to work with an FHIR server acting as a message broker between the test harness and record matching system.
+This condition is presumed if the test harness receives a redirect from the message broker.
+When this occurs, the test harness persists the record match request in its own database.
+No issues should be encountered when the test harness acts as the message broker.

 ## License

 Copyright 2016 The MITRE Corporation